 Tracy Whitaker is a founder of the VCU Play Therapy program and serves as the lead instructor.
 Previously she served as an assistant professor at VCU Health System Children’s Hospital Virginia Treatment Center for Children.
 She has over 17 years of clinical experience with children, adolescents, adults, and families.
 Tracy holds a Master of Social Work degree from Radford University and Bachelor’s of Science degree in Psychology from Guilford College.

 Jan Williamson is the Clinical Supervisor and a mental health clinician providing trauma-informed mental health services for ChildSavers in Richmond.
 Previously she worked for the Child Advocacy Center and has also been an adjunct professor for the VCU School of Social Work.
 She has a Masters Degree in Clinical Psychology and a Masters in Clinical Social Work.
 First licensed as a family therapist, she has over 40 years of experience in the mental health field working with families, adults and children and also has worked internationally with refugee children and families.
 As a Registered Play Therapist Supervisor, she is on the board of the Virginia Association for Play Therapy and also sits on the Board of the Virginia Association for Infant Mental Health.
 Two of Jan's areas of expertise include work with sand trays and in Animal Assisted Play Therapy.

 What to Expect

 Play Therapy workshops are in a hands-on, experiential format.
-Workshops include practical experience, didactics, discussions, videos, activities/exercises, practice/demonstrations of skills, and role plays/observations.
+Workshops include some or all of the following: didactics, discussions, videos, activities/exercises, practice/demonstrations of skills, and role plays/observations.